ThaN1eL/WeatherAPP/README.md

   }
 ```

-#Happy Coding! 🚀
+#Happy Coding! 🚀<br>
-If you found this project helpful, Please give me a ⭐ star! :)
+If you found this project helpful, Please give me a ⭐ star!
+Thank You!  :)